-Developments of great importance to the Scottish environment have happened from the local to the global levels in the years since the establishment of the Scottish Parliament in 1999 - but in Scotland they have, for the first time in the modern era, been shaped largely by the new legislature and newly accountable executive in Edinburgh.
+Developments of great importance to environment policy have happened from the local to the global levels in the years since the establishment of the Scottish Parliament in 1999 - but in Scotland they have, for the first time in the modern era, been shaped largely by the new legislature and newly accountable executive in Edinburgh.
 The Parliament has debated major Acts on nature conservation, environmental assessment, climate change, the marine environment and a wide range of similar issues.
 The Scottish Government has worked on implementing the legislation and governing the country as we all struggle to cope with climate change and the changes it will bring in its wake.
 The Courts have handed down a limited number of decisions on environmental concerns, and civic society has played a fuller part in all of this progress than was possible before devolution.
+The discussion in this paper is, by and large, limited to the Scottish dimension, but where principles are discussed they could be related to all of the European, United Kingdom and local levels of Government also.

 LINK and its members have found the experience of government being brought closer to the people, in the spirit of true subsidiarity, a positive and beneficial development for our environment.
-The Scotland Act (1997) has brought a major increase and improvement of the breadth and depth of involvement of environmental Non-Governmental Organisations (eNGOs) in Scottish governance.
+The Scotland Act (1998) has brought a major increase and improvement of the breadth and depth of involvement of environmental Non-Governmental Organisations (eNGOs) in Scottish governance.
 We note that this is as it was meant to be throughout the years of discussion in the Scottish Constitutional Convention and the Consultative Steering Group.
 Scotland chose a participative form of government and greater participation has resulted.

-If 1999 saw a revolution in the branches of Scottish governance and a major recalibration of power and influence in the Scottish policy community, however, things have not remained static.
-We have witnessed the further devolution of both minor and major powers (such as those over transport and the marine environment) to Scotland since 1999 by Orders in Council.
+If 1999 saw a minor revolution in the branches of Scottish government and a major recalibration of power and influence in the Scottish policy community, however, things have not remained static.
+We have witnessed the further devolution of both minor and major executive powers (such as those over transport and the marine environment) to Scotland since 1999 by Orders in Council.
 Following the reports of the Calman Commission and the National Conversation, we are currently seeing the passage at Westminster of the Scotland Bill (2011), increasing significantly the powers of the Parliament.
-The Commission on the Future of Public Services (the Christie Commission) is due to report this summer.
-It is against this background that LINK has decided to review governance arrangements in Scotland.
-We do so in the belief that the review can be a contribution to the development of yet further improvements in governance and to identify priorities within governance where improvements should be pursued.
+The Commission on the Future of Public Services (the Christie Commission) reported this summer.
+It is against this background of continuing development that LINK has decided to review governance arrangements in Scotland.
+We do so in the belief that the review can be a contribution to yet further improvements in our governance and to identify priorities within governance where improvements should be pursued.

-As the paper has developed, however, it has become clear that the LINK experience of Scottish Governance is far from unique.
-Many of our observations and concerns are widely shared throughout the Scottish policy community.
+As this discussion has developed, however, it has become clear that the LINK experience of Scottish governance is far from unique, and that the ongoing task of reform is well beyond the scope of only one sector of the Scottish policy community.
+We have come to an awareness that many of our observations and concerns are widely shared across that community.
 The debate to be had is much wider than simply the relationship between governance and the pursuit of sustainable development.
 It is a continuance of the national debate about how we order our affairs - not in the sense of the international status of Scotland, but in how we run our own affairs in our own ways.